mavlink/mavlink-devguide/en/services/gimbal_v2.md

 #### Discovery of gimbal manager

-A ground station should initially discover all gimbal managers by sending [MAV_CMD_REQUEST_MESSAGE](../messages/common.md#MAV_CMD_REQUEST_MESSAGE) to any sysid and compid.
-Every gimbal manager should respond with [GIMBAL_MANAGER_INFORMATION](../messages/common.md#GIMBAL_MANAGER_INFORMATION).
+A ground station should initially discover all gimbal managers by sending [MAV_CMD_REQUEST_MESSAGE](#MAV_CMD_REQUEST_MESSAGE) to any sysid and compid.
+Every gimbal manager should respond with [GIMBAL_MANAGER_INFORMATION](#GIMBAL_MANAGER_INFORMATION).

-The [GIMBAL_MANAGER_INFORMATION](../messages/common.md#GIMBAL_MANAGER_INFORMATION) contains important information such as gimbal capabitilies [GIMBAL_MANAGER_CAP_FLAGS](../messages/common.md#GIMBAL_MANAGER_CAP_FLAGS), maximum angles and angle rates, as well as the `gimbal_component` which is the component ID of the gimbal device controlled by this gimbal manager.
+The [GIMBAL_MANAGER_INFORMATION](#GIMBAL_MANAGER_INFORMATION) contains important information such as gimbal capabitilies [GIMBAL_MANAGER_CAP_FLAGS](#GIMBAL_MANAGER_CAP_FLAGS), maximum angles and angle rates, as well as the `gimbal_component` which is the component ID of the gimbal device controlled by this gimbal manager.

 #### Gimbal manager status

-A gimbal manager should send out [GIMBAL_MANAGER_STATUS](../messages/common.md#GIMBAL_MANAGER_STATUS) at a low regular rate (e.g. 5 Hz) to inform the ground sation about its status.
+A gimbal manager should send out [GIMBAL_MANAGER_STATUS](#GIMBAL_MANAGER_STATUS) at a low regular rate (e.g. 5 Hz) to inform the ground sation about its status.

 #### Manually controlling a gimbal using MAVLink

-A ground station can manually control a gimbal by sending [GIMBAL_MANAGER_SET_ATTITUDE](../messages/common.md#GIMBAL_MANAGER_SET_ATTITUDE).
+A ground station can manually control a gimbal by sending [GIMBAL_MANAGER_SET_ATTITUDE](#GIMBAL_MANAGER_SET_ATTITUDE).
 This allows controlling the gimbal with angles or angular rates or both.

 ### Messages between gimbal manager and gimbal device

 #### Discover of gimbal device

-The MAVlink node where the gimbal manager is implemented needs to discover gimbal devices by sending [MAV_CMD_REQUEST_MESSAGE](../messages/common.md#MAV_CMD_REQUEST_MESSAGE) to any sysid and compid.
-Every gimbal device should respond with [GIMBAL_DEVICE_INFORMATION].
+The MAVlink node where the gimbal manager is implemented needs to discover gimbal devices by sending [MAV_CMD_REQUEST_MESSAGE](#MAV_CMD_REQUEST_MESSAGE) to any sysid and compid.
+Every gimbal device should respond with [GIMBAL_DEVICE_INFORMATION](#GIMBAL_DEVICE_INFORMATION).
 The MAVLink node should then create as many gimbal manager instances as gimbal devices found.

 #### Control of a gimbal device

-To control a gimbal should use [GIMBAL_DEVICE_SET_ATTITUDE](../messages/common.md#GIMBAL_DEVICE_SET_ATTITUDE) to control set the angle and/or angular rate of the gimbal device.
+To control a gimbal should use [GIMBAL_DEVICE_SET_ATTITUDE](#GIMBAL_DEVICE_SET_ATTITUDE) to control set the angle and/or angular rate of the gimbal device.
 If the gimbal manager has multiple gimbal control inputs available it should deconflict them as explained below.

 #### Autopilot state for gimbal device

-If the gimbal manager is implemented in the autopilot it should also send the message [AUTOPILOT_STATE_FOR_GIMBAL_DEVICE](../messages/common.md#AUTOPILOT_STATE_FOR_GIMBAL_DEVICE).
+If the gimbal manager is implemented in the autopilot it should also send the message [AUTOPILOT_STATE_FOR_GIMBAL_DEVICE](#AUTOPILOT_STATE_FOR_GIMBAL_DEVICE).
 This data is required by the gimbal device's attitude estimator (horizon compensation), as well as to anticipate the vehicle's movements (e.g. the feed forward angular velocity in z-axis, so the current yaw intention).

 ### Gimbal device broadcast/status messages

-The gimbal device should send out its attitude and status in [GIMBAL_DEVICE_ATTITUDE_STATUS](../messages/common.md#GIMBAL_DEVICE_ATTITUDE_STATUS) at a regular rate, e.g. 10 Hz.
+The gimbal device should send out its attitude and status in [GIMBAL_DEVICE_ATTITUDE_STATUS](#GIMBAL_DEVICE_ATTITUDE_STATUS) at a regular rate, e.g. 10 Hz.
 This message is a meant as broadcast, so it's not only sent to the gimbal manager but also to the ground station directly.
 It is the only message from gimbal device to the ground station directly.

 ### Gimbal manager deconfliction rules